Main points of this article:

 Service Hours = Span x Vehicles (and drivers) Required.

-If a line requires five vehicles in service to cycle the line, and it runs for twelve hours, that will be 60 service hours, 5 x 12.
+If a line requires five vehicles (with drivers) in service to cycle the line, and it runs for twelve hours, that will be 60 service hours, 5 x 12.
 Easy.
 But how do know how many vehicles we need?
 Here’s the crucial equation:

 Vehicles (and drivers) Required = ROUNDUP (Cycle Time / Headway)